chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 For convenience, `ghci` lets us abbreviate many commands, so we can write `:m` instead of `:module` to load a module.

 Notice *type* information on the right hand side of the `::` above.
-We can read this as a \"ratio of integral numbers\".
+We can read this as a "ratio of integral numbers".
 We might guess that a `Ratio` must have values belonging to the type class `Integral` as both numerator and denominator, such as the `Int` and `Integer` types.
 Sure enough, if we try to construct a `Ratio` where the numerator and denominator are of different types, or of the same non-integral type, `ghci` complains.

 ```screen
 ghci> 3.14 % 8